HAWK SENSOR SERIES

 Hawks’ non-contact detection method eliminates the need for physical contact with the water, resulting in virtually maintenance-free operation with no biofouling.

-Exceptional Performance: CFRS Technology for Reliable Detection on Ground, Solid Surfaces and Water
+Exceptional Performance: CFRS™ Technology for Reliable Detection on Solid Surfaces, Ground & Water

 BlueHawk sensor’s unique and patented LED-based coaxial optical design offers significant advantages over conventional sensors.
 It allows for reliable monitoring of water and terrestrial surfaces like concrete, metal, soil, and ice—including direct detection on equipment surfaces—regardless of their shape or orientation.
 This makes BlueHawk ideal for monitoring flat and uneven surfaces, equipment with intricate geometries, and industrial, municipal, and natural water systems.
 They are also well-suited for detecting hydrocarbons in process waters, cooling waters, produced waters, and wastewaters.